ocaml/platform-blog/opam-2-0-beta.md

 ## Package format changes

-The opam package definition format is much similar to before, but there are quite a few extensions and some changes:
+The opam package definition format is very similar to before, but there are quite a few extensions and some changes:

 - it is now mandatory to separate the `build:` and `install:` steps (this allows